KwangHyunJadeLee/react_project_weather_application/README.md

 # Note on City Search
 Ensure you provide accurate city names for precise weather information.
 Non-existing city names will be gracefully handled.

+# Apikey for OpenWeatherMap
+In the case of the apiKey in App.js, please use a separate API key issued by OpenWeatherMap.
+If you encounter any issues during the issuance process, please contact us.

 # Additional Information
 For any questions or further clarification, feel free to contact me.